wiloon/blog/content/post/archive-1/2015-02-06-mac-os-terminal-creating-new-users.md

 Next, we’ll add some user credentials, and set the user’s full name:

-dscl . create /Users/corybohon RealName "Cory Bohon&#8221;
+dscl . create /Users/corybohon RealName "Cory Bohon"

 Now, we’ll create and set a unique ID for the user.
 Pick whatever works for you here, ensuring that it hasn’t been used by previous users: